Incapillo: Composition

 The Incapillo ignimbrite is formed by potassium-rich and magnesium-poor rhyodacite, forming glassy and porous pumice with individual clasts of 5–20 cm in diameter.
 Typical pumice contains crystals of biotite, hornblende, plagioclase, quartz, and sanidine, with minor amounts of apatite, iron oxides, and titanite.
 The lava domes have uniform crystalline compositions that are richer in magnesium than the ignimbrite.
-Within the lava dome rocks lie phenocrysts of amphibole, biotite, plagioclase, quartz, and titanite with some alkali feldspar in some domes.
+The lava dome rocks contain phenocrysts of amphibole, biotite, plagioclase, quartz, and titanite.
+Some domes contain in addition alkali feldspar.
 Older domes have higher amphibole and lower quartz content than younger domes.
 Post-caldera domes are strongly hydrothermally altered.

 Rocks from Incapillo are rich in sodium and have high ratios of lanthanum and samarium to ytterbium and high ratios of barium to lanthanum, as well as high lead-206 to lead-204 and strontium-87/strontium-86 ratios.
 These rare-earth element patterns are similar to the Late Miocene Maricunga Belt rocks and contrast to early Miocene rocks.
-The changes occurred at the same time as the arc migrated eastward, terminating activity in the Maricunga Belt.
+The changes in rare-earth element patterns occurred at the same time as the arc migrated eastward, terminating activity in the Maricunga Belt.
 The element ratios are pronouncedly arc-like with some adakitic signatures.
 The rocks contain considerably more sodium and alumina than almost all Central Andes siliceous volcanic rocks.

 The composition of the lava domes suggests that they were formed by degassed magma left behind by the caldera-forming eruption.
 The pre-caldera lava domes were generated either directly from a common magma chamber or indirectly through secondary chambers.
-The lead isotope ratios are consistent with the volcano having formed at the edge of an area of granite and rhyolite of Paleozoic age.
-Incapillo magmas probably formed as adakitic high-pressure mafic magmas derived from the crust, either directly by anatexis or indirectly by dragged-down crustal fragments.
-The magmas are then modified by crustal contamination and fractional crystallization.
-As the subducting slab shallowed, crustal garnet-containing lherzolite and granulite-eclogite, contributed both from the crustal basis and forearc rocks that were dragged down by the subducting slab, became an increasingly important component of erupted magmas.
+The lead isotope ratios indicate that the volcano formed at the edge of an area of granite and rhyolite of Paleozoic age.
+Incapillo magmas probably formed as adakitic high-pressure mafic magmas derived from the crust, either directly by anatexis or indirectly from dragged-down crustal fragments.
+The magmas were then modified by crustal contamination and fractional crystallisation.
+As the subducting slab shallowed, crustal garnet-containing lherzolite and granulite-eclogite—contributed both from the crustal basis and forearc rocks that were dragged down by the subducting slab—became an increasingly important component of erupted magmas.
 Eventually, the Incapillo magma chamber was disconnected from the mantle and lower crust.

 The Incapillo ignimbrite contains xenoliths with sizes of 0.5–4 cm formed by amphibolite.
+Amphibole is the dominant component.
 Amphibole crystals are enclosed in intersitital plagioclase crystals and sometimes contain secondary biotite crystals.
-Amphibole is the dominant component.
 Raw sulfur deposits occur on the volcano.

 Climate, hydrology and vegetation

-Incapillo as a high altitude location has an alpine climate, with low temperatures and low oxygen, high winds and predominantly summer precipitation.
-Incapillo itself has no weather stations and thus climate data from there are not available, however Laguna Brava farther south has an average precipitation of 300 mm and temperatures of 0–5 C. The Desaguadero River originates on Bonete.
+Incapillo as a high-altitude location has an alpine climate, with low temperatures and low oxygen, high winds and predominantly summer precipitation.
+Incapillo itself has no weather stations and thus exact climate data are not available; however, Laguna Brava farther south has an average precipitation of 300 mm and an average temperature of 0–5 C. The Desaguadero River (Río Desaguadero) originates on Bonete.